Shadow AI vs Shadow IT: Why This Wave Is Different

 Three things make a difference:

 Visibility first.
 You cannot govern what you cannot see.
 Before writing a policy, understand what your staff are actually using.
-Our free AI Readiness Calculator is a five-minute starting point.
+Our free AI Readiness Calculator and Shadow AI Risk Assessment are five-minute starting points.

 Compete, do not prohibit.
 If external tools are winning because the features are better, provide something better internally.
 Private AI deployment, trained on your methodology and inside your infrastructure, removes the incentive to go elsewhere.